reignstudios/CS2X/README.md

 	* Used for generics only.
 	* No casting to them or variable declarations of them.
 * No down-casting performance loss in C and up-casting checks can be disabled for C output.
+* DllImport / PInvoke + Auto-Marshalling of managed types not supported.
+	* Varies to much between platforms in contrast to .NET making writing portable code confusing.
+	* Auto string marshalling has way to many implicits that depend on to many factors to keep track of.
+	* Redundant allocations.
+If you want to pass the same string multiple times in multiple methods for example auto-marshal it everytime doesn't make sense.
+Its far better to be explicit here and make that obvious by pre-marshalling the type once.
+	* Portability.
+Forcing PInvokes to be used this way ensures code functions the same in all runtimes.

 ## Building
 * Prerequisites